jimratliff/GenoMac-system/README.md

 make app-install-via-homebrew
 ```

+Note: There are some items whose installation will ask for your sudo password.
+This occurs for, and only for, some of the casks (but not the formulae nor the Mac App Store apps), in particular:
+- docker-desktop
+- google-drive
+- insta360-link-controller
+- microsoft-teams
+- zoom

+This password-querying behavior is usually, if not always, associated with casks that are accompanied by some kind of background process, such as an auto-updater.

 ### Install resources (font(s), screensaver(s), and sound(s))
 Copy the following code block and paste into Terminal:
 ```shell